green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 ---
 ## Minimalistic Wayland protocol support

-The main problems with X applications on Android are performance and UI;
+The main problems with X applications on Android are performance and lack of good screen input methods;
 * Termux + XServer? --- No way.
 * VNC with a client and server on the same machine is a complete joke.

 Current solution addresses both.

-### UI
+### UI and screen input

 [![screenshot]({{ '/assets/images/screenshot-wayland-1.thumb.jpg' | relative_url }}){:.screenshot-phone}]({{ '/assets/images/screenshot-wayland-1.jpg' | relative_url }})

+{:style="overflow:hidden"}
+* Desktop size matches a phone screen size and follows any changes.
-Screen keyboard / mouse.
+* Fully functional screen keyboard / mouse.
 Yes, you can drag with middle mouse button and hold
 <kbd>Shift</kbd> and/or <kbd>Ctrl</kbd> in the same time.
 <br/>**Blender ready multi-touch screen input!**